 12. Originally known as Tweet Later, offering the ability to back then a cutting edge way of scheduling your tweets to post in the future, SocialOomph is a service, both free and paid, that offers productivity solutions for social media users.
 Among its many features are the ability to manage many accounts, post scheduling and blog integration.
 I know many Internet marketers who are still heavy users of SocialOomph, but I don’t know how many enterprises have adopted them.

-13. I was happily surprised to see another app that I regularly use and highly recommend, Buffer, make it to the top 20 Twitter clients in 2012.
+13. I was happily surprised to see another app that I regularly use and highly recommend, Buffer, make it to the top 20 Twitter clients.
 Buffer offers a smarter way to schedule your tweets.
 Plan out all your tweets for a particular day, fill up your Buffer with your desired tweets, then Buffer schedules them for you.
 While not a true client per say, Buffer is a perfect complement to help you schedule your posting on Twitter and on their recently added support for Facebook.

 14. Tweetie for Mac was designed originally for the iPhone and later made available for desktop, but after being bought out it is only available now as the official Twitter client.
 I assume that these are the diehard Tweetie users who have yet to upgrade to the “official” client for whatever reason, but this obviously isn’t an option anymore for you or your business.